Karys’ Story: Innovation & Collaboration Provide “Nothing but the Best”

 Finding Children’s Helmet Clinic

-As the only clinic of its kind in the region, the Helmet Clinic at Children’s Hospital & Medical Center evaluates, diagnoses and treats infants with an abnormal head shape due to a variety of conditions including plagiocephaly.
+As the only clinic of its kind in the region, the Helmet Clinic at Children’s Nebraska evaluates, diagnoses and treats infants with an abnormal head shape due to a variety of conditions including plagiocephaly.
 The clinic includes a team of specially-trained physical therapists, who provide PT for patients with torticollis, and orthotists, who assist in getting patients fitted with a special helmet to gently correct the shape of the skull as the baby grows.
 If a baby has a large flat spot that does not improve by about 4 months of age, helmet therapy is often prescribed.
 For the helmet to be most effective, treatment usually begins between 4 to 6 months of age.

 “We took Eli to his first appointment at the Helmet Clinic,” said Andy.
 “We met Joanne Wennstrom, who did the initial assessment and evaluation of Eli, and she determined he would be a good candidate for a helmet.
 She introduced us to Tim, who took Eli’s cranial measurements.
 He carved out the helmet to specifically encourage the skull in a direction and explained all the logistics of the helmet.
 He was wonderful – my wife and I trusted him, and he was so good working with babies.”